raspberrypilearning/rpg/en/step_4.md

 ## Add enemies

-This game is too easy!
-Let’s add enemies to some rooms that the player must avoid.
+Add enemies to some rooms that the player must avoid.

 --- task ---

-Adding an enemy to a room is as easy as adding any other item.
-Let’s add a hungry monster to the kitchen:
+Adding an enemy to a room is the same as adding an item.
+Add a hungry monster to the kitchen:

 --- code ---
 ---
 language: python
-filename: main.py
 line_numbers: true
 line_number_start: 26
 line_highlights: 35
 ---
-#a dictionary linking a room to other rooms
+# A dictionary linking a room to other rooms
 rooms = {
     'Hall' : {
         'south' : 'Kitchen',